NAW-KHU/Waypoints-Nav-Scrollbar/README.md

 # Waypoints-Nav-Scrollbar
-getting stared with GitHub repository
+Getting stared with GitHub repository
+#It has 1 source code file
+#This is mainly for the purpose of learning waypoints